FlightControl-Master/slate/source/includes/AI.AI_Balancer.md

 CLIENTS in a SET_CLIENT collection, which are not occupied by human players.
 In other words, use AI_BALANCER to simulate human behaviour by spawning in replacement AI in multi player missions.

-The parent class [FSM_SET](#fsm_set-class) manages the functionality to control the Finite State Machine (FSM).
+The parent class [FSM_SET](#fsm_set-class-) manages the functionality to control the Finite State Machine (FSM).
 The mission designer can tailor the behaviour of the AI_BALANCER, by defining event and state transition methods.
-An explanation about state and event transition methods can be found in the [FSM](#fsm-module) module documentation.
+An explanation about state and event transition methods can be found in the [FSM](#fsm-module-) module documentation.

 The mission designer can tailor the AI_BALANCER behaviour, by implementing a state or event handling method for the following:

-* AI_BALANCER-OnAfterSpawned AISet, From, Event, To, AIGroup ): Define to add extra logic when an AI is spawned.
+* AI_BALANCER-OnAfterSpawned- AISet, From, Event, To, AIGroup ): Define to add extra logic when an AI is spawned.

 #####  1. AI_BALANCER construction